Heinie Zimmerman

-Henry Zimmerman (February 9, 1887 – March 14, 1969), known as "Heinie" or "The Great Zim", was an American professional baseball third baseman.
+Henry Zimmerman (February 9, 1887 – March 14, 1969), known as "Heinie" or "the Great Zim", was an American professional baseball third baseman.
 Zimmerman played in Major League Baseball for the Chicago Cubs and New York Giants from 1907 to 1919.
 A good hitter, he won the National League triple crown in 1912.
 He was also known for his poor performance in the 1917 World Series, and his baseball career ended when he was banned for fixing games.

 Career

 Zimmerman was born in New York City in 1887.
 He started his professional baseball career with the New York State League's Wilkes-Barre Barons in 1906.
 The following season, he was purchased by the Chicago Cubs.
 He was a part of the Cubs teams that won the World Series in 1907 and 1908, although he received limited playing time.
 Within the next few years, he became a regular player.

 In 1912, Zimmerman won the NL triple crown, leading the league with a .372 batting average, 14 home runs, and 104 runs batted in.
 He also led the league with 207 hits and a 170 OPS+.
 He never played as well again but remained a productive player.

 In 1916, Zimmerman was traded to the New York Giants.
 He led the NL in RBI that season, with 83.
 He led the NL in RBI again in 1917, with 100.
 The Giants then lost the 1917 World Series, and Zimmerman played poorly, batting .120.

 Zimmerman became known for an infamous play in the decisive sixth game of the series.
 In the fourth inning, the game was scoreless when Eddie Collins of the Chicago White Sox was caught between third base and home plate.
 Catcher Bill Rariden ran up the line to start a rundown, expecting pitcher Rube Benton or first baseman Walter Holke to cover the plate.
 However, neither of them moved, and Collins blew past Rariden to score the series-winning run.
 With no one covering the plate, third baseman Zimmerman was forced to chase Collins, pawing helplessly in the air with the ball in a futile attempt to tag him.
-Zimmerman was long blamed for losing the game, although Giants manager John McGraw blamed Benton and Holke for failing to cover the plate.
+Zimmerman was long blamed for losing the game, although Giants manager John McGraw blamed Benton and Holke for making the fundamental mistake of failing to cover the plate.
 The play was actually quite close, as action photos show Zimmerman leaping over the sliding Collins.
+A quote often attributed to Zimmerman, but actually invented by writer Ring Lardner years later, was that when asked about the incident Zim replied, "Who the hell was I supposed to throw to?
+Klem (umpire Bill Klem, who was working the plate)?"